xmos/lib_xua/doc/rst/arch.rst

 .. _usb_audio_sec_architecture:

 *********************
-Software Architecture
+Software architecture
 *********************

 This section describes the required software architecture of a USB Audio device implemented using `lib_xua`, its dependencies and other supporting libraries.

-`lib_xua` provides fundamental building blocks for producing USB Audio products on XMOS devices.
-Every system is required to have the components from `lib_xua` listed in :ref:`usb_audio_shared_components`.
+`lib_xua` provides fundamental building blocks for producing USB Audio products on `XMOS` devices.
+Every system is required to have the components from `lib_xua` listed in :numref:`usb_audio_shared_components`.

-.. tabularcolumns:: lp{5cm}l
 .. _usb_audio_shared_components:

 .. list-table:: Required XUA Components
  :header-rows: 1
  :widths: 40 60